BlakeLewis1/SolarIndex/README.md

 ## Testing

-Testing was completed using pytest as shown in my pipeline i completed testing with a 89% coverage using only unit tests this was due time constraints
+Testing was completed using pytest as shown in my pipeline i completed testing with a 89% coverage using only unit tests.